 - Do the following:

-- Demonstrate how to properly wear a lap or shoulder belt .
-Explain why it is important for drivers and passengers to wear safety belts at all times.
+- Demonstrate how to wear a lap and shoulder belt properly.
+Explain why it is important for the driver and all passengers always to wear their seat belts.

 - List five safety features found in motor vehicles besides occupant restraint systems.
 Describe each safety feature, how each works, and how each contributes to safety.